Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 radio buttons have the same "name" attribute: gender.
 This puts them in the same *radio button group*.
 You can have any number of radio buttons within a radio button group.
-One one radio button within a group can be selected at at moment.
+Only one radio button within a group can be selected at at moment.
 ***************************************************************
 ## Radio Buttons